 - Consult – One person takes responsibility for making the decision after seeking input from others.

 - Counting Votes – A designated voting group votes on one or more options.
 The winning vote sets the decision.

 - Consensus – The group arrives at a decision together, often after extended discussions, and everyone agrees to support it.

-Most decision making frameworks include some predefined criteria and some process steps that help a group work through those.
-Within Lucid Meetings our criteria looks like the following.
+Most decision-making frameworks include some predefined criteria and some process steps that help a group work through those.
+Within Lucid Meetings our criteria look like the following.

 - Facts – What are the facts?
 You’re looking for objective logic-feeders like costs, size, who’s involved, timeline, etc.

 - Forecast – What would it take for this option to work out?
 What could happen to make this totally fail?

 - Experience – If this option worked out, what would we be celebrating a year from now?
 If this goes badly, what happens to us?

 - Ethics – If this works out, what does it do to our community?
 What happens to our community if this fails?

 What details should I document for each decision?